 Protests arising from the decisions, interpretations and misapplication of the playing rules (National Federation, USGA, USTA or other CIAC game rules) by officials during contests will not be considered.
 The decision and interpretations of the rules by game officials are final.
 CIAC does not adjudicate regular season contests or protests.
-League protest procedures prevail in regular season contests.
+League protest procedures prevail in regular season contests provided the protest is in accordance with CIAC and NFHS rules.